 Conservative minds within the James Madison College set out to feel less ostracized in the political arena the James Madison College/MSU offered, but found no suitable options on campus.
 These founding students attended other Conservative meetings across the University, but found that these other options did not fully encompass their desire to engage in civil discourse.
 Starting a student organization of our own, however, was something that was indeed very hard to complete.
 Convincing other people to join a newly formed organization is one of the hardest things to do - having no pictures of past events, and having no track record we could boast.
 The JMCC founders, however, worked tirelessly convincing their fellow students to come to a meeting, and engage in our bipartisan outlook on politics.
 We wanted to lessen the divide we felt on campus between opposing viewpoints by demonstrating our ability to bring all sides together in a civil fashion.
-Those members went out to show the University and state we weren't going to be just another group on campus... we weren't going to be stagnant... we weren't going to be average, we would run this campus.
+Those members went out to show the University and state we weren't going to be just another student group... we weren't going to be stagnant... we weren't going to be average...we would be an omnipresent force in campus politics.

-With 96 current members in the organization, The James Madison College Conservatives have quickly risen to being one of the "Premier Conservative organizations within the State of Michigan" - Michigan Republican Party.
-We are humbled by our beginnings, motivated by our successes, appreciative in our failures, blessed with all of our relationships, and more so than anything, EXCITED for our future!
+With 150 current members in the organization, The James Madison College Conservatives have quickly risen to being one of the "Premier Conservative organizations within the State of Michigan" - Michigan Republican Party.
+We are humbled by our beginnings, motivated by our successes, and more so than anything, EXCITED for our future!
 This is just the beginning of the James Madison College Conservatives...

 - Adam Green